sliao-mi-luku/Continuous-Robotic-Arm-Control/Report.md

 T. P. Lillicrap et al., 2016. *Continuous control with deep reinforcement learning* (https://arxiv.org/pdf/1509.02971.pdf)

 ### The basics of DDPG

 DDPG trains a deep neural network (**actor**) to learn the policy, i.e., it outputs the actions (whose space is continuous) given the current state.
-It then trains a second deep neural network (**critic**) to learn the action-value function of the policy.
+It then trains a second deep neural network (**critic**) to learn the action-value function of the actor's policy.
 The weights of the actor network is updated by maximizing the action-value that the critic network produces.
-The weights of the critic network is trained by minimizing the TD error of it's action-values.
+The weights of the critic network is updated by minimizing the TD error of it's action-values.

 Similar to Deep Q-Learning (DQN), DDPG uses a replay buffer to store the experiences.
 Replays were sampled randomly from the buffer to train both the actor and critic networks.
 DDPG also uses 2 networks (local and target) for both the actor and the critic networks.
 The weights of the target networks were updated by the soft-update technique.

 ### Neural network architecture

-The default architectures of the actor (both local and target) consist of:
+The default architectures of the actor (both local and target) network consist of:

 - **input layer**: a fully connected layer with input size = 33, output size = 400, activation function = ReLU
 - **hidden layer**: a fully connected layer with input size = 400, output size = 300, activation function = ReLU
 - **output layer**: a fully connected layer with input size = 300, output size = 4, activation function = tanh

-The default architectures of the critic (both local and target) consist of:
+The default architectures of the critic (both local and target) network consist of:

 - **input layer**: a fully connected layer with input size = 33, output size = 400, activation function = ReLU
 - **hidden layer**: a fully connected layer with input size = 404, output size = 300, activation function = ReLU
 - **output layer**: a fully connected layer with input size = 300, output size = 1

 **Notes** In the DDPG paper, the state vector is passed through the input layer alone.
-After ReLU activation, the output (size = 400) is concatenated with the action vector (size = 4) and becomes the input (size = 404) to the next hidden layers.
+After the ReLU activation, the output (size = 400) is concatenated with the action vector (size = 4) and becomes the input (size = 404) to the next hidden layer.

 More details can be found in the file `networkModels.py`

 ### The noise process
 The essence of policy-based methods is that, to carry out the exploration, the agent needs to try some new actions that are slightly different from the one prescribed by the current policy.
-In the case where the action space is continuous, this can simply be achieved by calculating the action by the policy and then adding some noise to it.
-The magnitude of the noise determines how far away from the current optimal policy the agent wants to explore for putative better policies yielding higher rewards.
+In the case where the action space is continuous, this can simply be achieved by calculating the action by the actor network and then adding some noise on it.
+The magnitude of the noise determines how far away from the current policy that the agent can explore for any putative better policies yielding higher rewards.

 In the **DDPG paper**, the authors modeled the noise by the **Ornstein-Uhlenbeck Process** (OU noise)

 **why OU noise?**
 In a nutshell, compared to the Gaussian noise, which consists of pure diffusion, the Ornstein-Uhlenbeck process has an additional **drift** component.
-If the direction of the drift is set to be always pointing toward the mean value, it can be pictured as a drag that prevents the noise from diffusing to +/- infinity. (note that in the case of Gaussian noise, as time increases to infinity, the noise will also diffuse to +/- infinity)
+If the direction of the drift is set to be always pointing toward the asymptotic mean of the noise, it can be pictured as a drag that prevents the noise from diffusing to +/- infinity. (note that in the case of Gaussian noise, as time increases to infinity, the noise will also diffuse to +/- infinity)

 The OU noise can be modeled by 2 parameters, `ou_theta` that controls the magnitude of the drift term, and `ou_sigma` that controls the magnitude of the diffusion term.
 In the **DDPG paper**, the authors used `ou_theta` = 0.15 and `ou_sigma` = 0.20.
 In this project I used `ou_theta` = 0.15 and `ou_sigma` = 0.10.
-Moreover, I slowly decreased the scaling factor `ou_scale` of the noise from 1.0, by the decay rate `ou_decay` = 0.995 in each episode.
+Moreover, I slowly decreased the scaling factor `ou_scale` (starting from 1.0) of the noise, by a decay rate `ou_decay` = 0.995 after each episode.

 For more details of the Ornstein-Uhlenbeck Process, please refer to the textbook *Stochastic Methods, a handbook for the natural and social sciences* by Crispin Gardiner (https://www.springer.com/gp/book/9783540707127).